tombosmansibm/convertjunctionxmltoyaml/README.md

 We need the "junctions" directory.

-This is only tested on Linux.
+This is tested on Linux and Windows.

-It requires Python 3.x
+It requires Python 3.6+

 install the prerequisites (in a virtual env)